jistjoalal/resource-share/README.md

 - login, signup styles
 - not found work correctly for bad ID routes
   - right now it just tries the invalid queries
+- react error about setState on unmounted component (CmdBox)
+  - event listener destroyed right way?
+- react modal error about accessibility
+- heart emoji doesnt get colored by css on mobile
+- not found too narrow on mobile
+- center table text and more space b/w edge of page

 ### Non-priority / Later
 - **BUG** when opening favorites page, resources from resourceList component flash